Sakirat/Darey.io-pbl/project1.md

   I will see the text from the echo command
-In the output I will see your server’s public hostname (DNS name) and public IP address. i can also access your website in my browser by public DNS name, not only by IP – (port is optional)
+In the output I will see my server’s public hostname (DNS name) and public IP address. i can also access my website in my browser by public DNS name, not only by IP – (port is optional)

   http://<Public-DNS-Name>:80